farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 This series clarifies the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) by example.
 In this post we'll demonstrate ways the OCP can be achieved through flexible data.
 <!--more-->

-I recommend you read the [intro post](./2022-09-16-0-Intro-to-OCP.md) if you haven't already.
-It defines and sets motivations for the Open-Closed Principle (OCP).
+I recommend you read the [series intro post](./2022-09-16-0-Intro-to-OCP.md) if you haven't already.
+It defines the Open-Closed Principle (OCP) and highlights motivating questions.
-In particular, the OCP pushes components to offer defined flexibility to callers, much like how function parameters allow flexible use within a contract owned by the function.
+In summary, the OCP illuminates how components can set defined flexibility so the component can adapt to caller needs without changing internally.
+This is much like how parameters enable functions to be resused by many consumers without changing the function.

 One way to achieve defined flexibility is through flexible data.